ADDITIONAL CASTING ANNOUNCED!

 At Stephen Sondheim Theatre

-Roundabout Theatre Company (Todd Haimes, Artistic Director/CEO) is pleased to announce that Matthew Morrison “Joe Hardy,” Stephen Bogardus “Joe Boyd,” Annie Golden “Doris,” Julie Halston “Sister” and Adrienne Warren “Gloria Thorpe” have joined the Benefit Concert Reading of Damn Yankees, the Tony award-winning musical comedy by George Abbott and Douglass Wallop with music and lyrics by Richard Adler and Jerry Ross.
-The evening will bring these beloved stars of stage and screen back to the Broadway stage for one night only with Whoopi Goldberg as “Applegate,” Maggie Gyllenhaal as “Lola,” Danny Burstein as “Van Buren” and Victoria Clark as “Meg Boyd.”
+Roundabout Theatre Company (Todd Haimes, Artistic Director/CEO) is pleased to announce that Danny Burstein “Van Buren” and Victoria Clark “Meg Boyd” have joined the Benefit Concert Reading of Damn Yankees, the Tony award-winning musical comedy by George Abbott and Douglass Wallop with music and lyrics by Richard Adler and Jerry Ross.
+The evening will bring these beloved stars of stage and screen back to the Broadway stage for one night only!
+Tony and Academy Award winner Whoopi Goldberg is also set to star as “Applegate” and Golden Globe winner Maggie Gyllenhaal will star as “Lola.”

 Roundabout’s Associate Artist Kathleen Marshall will direct this one-night only special event.
-Roundabout welcomes back Kathleen following her Tony Award winning work directing and choreographing Anything Goes and prior to that, her Tony-winning choreography for another Adler and Ross musical comedy – The Pajama Game (Tony Award, Best Revival).
-Ms. Gyllenhaal returns following her acclaimed Broadway debut in The Real Thing, Matthew Morrison was last at Roundabout in A Naked Girl on the Appian Way, Stephen Bogardus was last seen in Old Acquaintance, Danny Burstein returns following his Tony nominated performance in Cabaret and before that Talley’s Folly, Victoria Clark returns following her starring role in The Marriage of Bette and Boo, Annie Golden returns after the Tony-nominated musical Violet and Julie Halston was last with Roundabout for Anything Goes and On the Twentieth Century.
-Roundabout is thrilled to welcome legendary Ms. Goldberg and Adrienne Warren into the family of Roundabout artists.
+Roundabout welcomes back Kathleen following her Tony Award winning work directing and choregraphing Anything Goes and prior to that, her Tony-winning choreography for another Adler and Ross musical comedy – The Pajama Game (Tony Award, Best Revival).
+Ms. Gyllenhaal returns to following her acclaimed Broadway debut in The Real Thing, Danny Burstein returns following his Tony nominated performance in Cabaret and before that Talley’s Folly, and Victoria Clark was last at Roundabout starring in The Marriage of Bette and Boo.
+Roundabout is thrilled to welcome legendary Ms. Goldberg into the family of Roundabout artists.

 The Benefit Concert Reading will take place on Monday, December 11, 2017 at 7:30 PM at the Stephen Sondheim Theatre.